 Magnesium assists in the activation of vitamin D and so it's usually a good idea to take them together.
 As most people are deficient in vitamin D.

 Interesting fact: A study where magnesium and B6 was tested on women with PMS found that though magnesium was helpful on its own, women had less PMS symptoms if they took magnesium with B6.

-Vitamin D3: Vitamin D isn’t just a vitamin but also a hormone.
+Vitamin D3 is the best form of Vitamin D for PCOS.
+Vitamin D isn’t just a vitamin but also a hormone.
 The fact is that most people in the United States are deficient in Vitamin D. Vitamin D3 is formed in our body through direct exposure to sunlight, though that isn't the only way to get it!
 It not only reduces androgen levels and inflammation but also may improve fertility.
 A study published in the Journal of Obstetrics & Gynecology showed that infertile PCOS women had improvements in menstrual regularity after 3 months of supplementation with Vitamin D.